 Weeds and Pests and Tests (Oh My!)

 Weeding is my least favorite thing to do when it comes to gardening, but there’s something so cathartic about clearing out all the weeds at the end of the season.
-It’s right up there with pulling up wall-to-wall carpeting and peeling off a giant section of wallpaper all in one go.
+It’s right up there with pulling up wall-to-wall carpeting or peeling off a giant section of wallpaper all in one go.
 Believe it or not, many weeds are easier to deal with in the fall because their roots are weaker.
 November is a good time to deadhead weed flowers and pull up anything invasive.

 Another November gardening task is to check your soil.
 If you’ve had sections of your garden that didn’t do well this past season, now is an ideal time to send out a soil sample for testing.